 - The materials offer a range of item complexities assessed in checks for understanding, formative assessments, and summative assessments.
 These assessments include openended items, decoding and encoding application items, and other skills applicable to explicit instruction, such as correct letter formation.
 These assessments provide teachers with immediate feedback on student learning. - Unit assessments vary in the level of complexity as the students progress through the assessment.
-For example, the assessment in Unit 6 includes "Encoding Target SoundSpelling, Encode Target Words, Spelling Frequency Words, Write Connected Text and Read Connected Text."
+For example, the Unit 6 assessment includes these items: "Encode Larger Words, Write Connected Text, and Read Connected Text."
 This section takes the student through an assessment of the progression of reading.